gulam101/LightPad/README.md

 ### Description:

-When I created this project it started out as an online challenge to create a simple project that just shows information on the application.
+When I created this project it started out as an online challenge to create an application that could just simply show text and do nothing else.
+But I decided that I wanted the user to be able to write documents and save them at any time.
+I started implementing new features across the application and try to design a project that wold test my knowledge in C#.

+LightPad has its own features such as being able to enable a dark mode that stops the eyes from being strained when using the application.
+It has its own word count feature that allows the user to count how many words the user has typed and display this action at the top of the screen.

 ### Planned Features: